Electrical Engineering (EE)

 EE 604 Artificial Intelligence (3) LISP for machine intelligence applications, or related constraint object and logic-oriented languages.
 Pre: 467 or knowledge of LISP/PROLOG.

-EE 606 Intelligent Autonomous Agents (3) Theory, methods and practical applications of autonomous agent systems, including common applications of both software and hardware (robotic) agents.
+EE 606 Intelligent Autonomous Agents (3) The theory, methods and practical applications of autonomous agent systems, including common applications of both software and hardware (robotic) agents.
 In-depth practical experience with autonomous agents through programming assignments and projects.
-Pre: 467 or ICS 313 (or equivalent), graduate standing; or consent.
-(Once a year) (Cross-listed as ICS 606)
+Pre: 467 or ICS 313 (or equivalent), graduate standing.
+(Cross-listed as ICS 606)

 EE 607 Advanced Network Algorithms (3) Network algorithms, protocols, and packet switching systems for the internet including TCP/IP, routing algorithms, transmission scheduling, link management, buffer management, and simple network management.
 Pre: 367 or consent.